SJSUFall2019-CMPE272/ProjectGroup-14/readme.md

 Idea #1 -

 Project Title: Medical report suggestion
+### I love this idea.
+Use NLG to generate commentary for users.
+I would stick to mobile app and make it useful for underprivileged users in rural area and support multiple languages such as spanish, hindi, tamil, telugu etc...
+feel free to change codename

 Goal of the project: To help the common man understand their medical reports without going to a doctor